JMBartels/Car-Value-Trends/README.md

 <span style="color:white">
-Delayed Drug Release App
+The Cost of a Mile - Trends in Car Devaluation
 </span>

-Developed using Pandas, Numpy, Dash, TensorFlow, and scikit-learn libraries
+Developed using Pandas, Numpy, Selenium, and Plotly libraries
 ## by Josh Bartels [@Linkedin](https://www.linkedin.com/in/joshua-bartels-756309138/)

 # Overview / Goals